If you’re looking to run an event or launch your next product, what should you use – a landing page or a microsite?

 Which One Should You Use – A Microsite Or A Landing Page?

 Whether you use a microsite or a landing page for your next big launch or event all depends on your business goals and whether you’re co-hosting the event or supporting a cause with another company.

 Supposing your goal is to create awareness and branding for a certain period of time.
 In that case, a microsite offering all details of the event, product, or launch will allow it to rank in terms of SEO and become an additional platform for your target audience to find you – all without affecting your company’s existing site settings and look.

 If you’re running ads consistently towards ONE particular product or looking to grow your email list, a landing page will be your best bet.

 Both a microsite and a landing page serve different purposes.
 The comparison chart below may help you decide which suits your marketing goals the best.

 Need help with your website setup, online presence, and ranking on Google?
 Here’s how we can help you!

 This post was guest written by Kristy.

 Kristy is a pharmacist turned funnel builder.
 She builds funnels and copywrites for 7 figure businesses.
-She is also an avid blogger, loves geeking out over SEO, and writes regularly for publications on Medium.com.
-She shares her journey and tips for freelancing at https://kristyting.com.
+The writer is also an avid blogger, loves geeking out over SEO, and writes regularly for publications on Medium.com.
+Here she shares her journey and tips for freelancing at https://kristyting.com.